Supplying Prohibited Drugs On An Ongoing Basis

-The offence of supplying prohibited drugs on an ongoing basis is contained in s 25A of the Drug Misuse and Trafficking Act and states:
+The offence of supplying prohibited drugs on an ongoing basis is contained in s 25A of the Drug Misuse and Trafficking Act 1985, which states:

 A person who, on 3 or more separate occasions during any period of 30 consecutive days, supplies a prohibited drug (other than cannabis) for financial or material reward is guilty of an offence.